+This statement, which works from MySQL 8.0, adds the source MySQL Server instance's gtid_executed GTID set to the target MySQL instance's gtid_executed and the gtid_executed and <a href="mailt compatibility: array of strings force_innodb

+Apply the specified requirements for compatibility with HeatWave Service for all tables in the copy, altering the dump files as necessary.

+The following modifications can be specified as an array of strings:

+Change CREATE TABLE statements to use the InnoDB storage engine for any tables that do not already use it.

+skip_invalid_accounts

-This statement, which works from MySQL 8.0, adds the source MySQL Server instance's gtid_executed GTID set to the target MySQL must be omitted, and the gtid_e sets on the target MySQL instance set.
-For MySQL 5.7, the plus sign (+) executed and gtid_purged GTID ce must be empty.
-For more details, purged system variable in the release compatibility: array of strings Apply the specified requirements for compatibility with HeatWave Service for all tables in the copy, altering the dump files as necessary.
-The following modifications can be specified as an array of strings: force_innodb Change CREATE TABLE statements to use the InnoDB storage engine for any tables that do not already use it. skip_invalid_accounts Remove user accounts created with external authentication plugins that are not supported in HeatWave Service.
-This option also removes user accounts that do not have passwords set, except where an account with no password is identified as a role, in which case it is copied using the CREATE ROLE statement. strip_definers Remove the DEFINER clause from views, routines, events, and triggers, so these objects are created with the default definer (the user invoking the schema), and change the SQL SECURITY clause for views and routines to specify INVOKER instead of DEFINER.
+Remove user accounts created with external authentication plugins that are not supported in HeatWave Service.
+This option also removes user accounts that do not have passwords set, except where an account with no password is identified as a role, in which case it is copied using the CREATE ROLE statement.

+strip_definers

+Remove the DEFINER clause from views, routines, events, and triggers, so these objects are created with the default definer (the user invoking the schema), and change the SQL SECURITY clause for views and routines to specify INVOKER instead of DEFINER.
 HeatWave Service requires special privileges to create these objects with a definer other than the user loading the schema.
+If your security model requires that views and routines have more privileges than the account querying or calling them, you must manually modify the schema before copying it.

+strip_restricted_grants

-If your security model requires that views and routines have more privileges than the account querying or calling them, you must manually modify the schema before copying it. strip_restricted_grants Remove specific privileges that are restricted by HeatWave Service from GRANT statements, so users and their roles cannot be given these privileges (which would cause user creation to fail).
-This option also removes REVOKE statements for system schemas (mysql and sys) if the administrative user account on an Oracle Cloud Infrastructure Compute instance does not itself have the relevant privileges, so cannot remove them. strip_tablespaces Remove the TABLESPACE clause from CREATE TABLE statements, so all tables are created in their default tablespaces.
-HeatWave Service has some restrictions on tablespaces. ignore_missing_pks Make the instance, schema, or table copy utility ignore any missing primary keys when the dump is carried out.
+Remove specific privileges that are restricted by HeatWave Service from GRANT statements, so users and their roles cannot be given these privileges (which would cause user creation to fail).
+This option also removes REVOKE statements for system schemas (mysql and sys) if the administrative user account on an Oracle Cloud Infrastructure Compute instance does not itself have the relevant privileges, so cannot remove them.

+strip_tablespaces

+Remove the TABLESPACE clause from CREATE TABLE statements, so all tables are created in their default tablespaces.
+HeatWave Service has some restrictions on tablespaces.

+ignore_missing_pks

+Make the instance, schema, or table copy utility ignore any missing primary keys when the dump is carried out.
 Dumps created with this modification cannot be loaded into a HeatWave Service High Availability instance, because primary keys are required for HeatWave Service High Availability, which uses Group Replication.
+To add missing primary keys automatically, use the create invisible pks modification, or consider creating primary keys in the tables on the source server.

+ignore_wildcard_grants

+If enabled, ignores errors from grants on schemas with wildcards, which are interpreted differently in systems where the partial_revokes system variable is enabled.

+strip_invalid_grants

-To add missing primary keys automatically, use the create_invisible_pks modification, or consider creating primary keys in the tables on the source server. ignore_wildcard_grants If enabled, ignores errors from grants on schemas with wildcards, which are interpreted differently in systems where the partial_revokes system variable is enabled. strip_invalid_grants If enabled, strips grant statements which would fail when users are copied.
-Such as grants referring to a specific routine which does not exist. create_invisible_pks Adds primary keys in invisible columns for each table that does not contain a primary key.
+If enabled, strips grant statements which would fail when users are copied.
+Such as grants referring to a specific routine which does not exist.

+create_invisible_pks

+Adds primary keys in invisible columns for each table that does not contain a primary key.
 This modification enables a copy where some tables lack primary keys to be loaded into a HeatWave Service High Availability instance.
 Primary keys are required for HeatWave Service High Availability, which uses Group Replication.

 The data is unchanged by this modification, as the tables do not contain the invisible columns until they have been processed by the copy utility.
 The invisible columns (which are named "my_row_id") have no impact on applications that use the uploaded tables.